Arcyriea/Arsenal-Forgery/README.md

-INSTALLATION NOTE FOR MANUALLY PATCHING THE MOD
+INSTALLATION NOTE FOR MANUALLY PATCHING THE MOD TO USE WITH THE BETA BRANCH OF REASSEMBLY

 Please rename the whole "Arsenal Forgery" folder to "433982918" then put the folder at ..\Steam\steamapps\workshop\content\329130\ if you are using the Steam version of the game.
 Place it on your steam workshop folder where you got the directory installed (locate exactly where the folder 329130 is by using the search function), overwrite the original steam folder of the mod & manually patch the mod if you opt into the beta version of Reassembly, remember to back up the original steam folder of the mod before this.